 Northcote Out of School Hours Care (OSH Club) Committee of Management

 This Committee oversees the Out of School Hours Club Program, including the program’s activities, its physical environment and its financial operations.
 This program continues to offer high quality care for our children.
-In recent years major work has been completed to improve the building and facilities, and the Committee is currently working towards further extensions and improvements.
+In recent years major work has been completed to improve the building and facilities.

 Junior School Council